You are here

 The SIIM is administered by the Interdepartmental Programs Committee.
-Please visit the Office of the Dean of Arts and Sciences (106 Dunn Hall) for the contact information of the current committee chair.
+Faculty membership varies from year to year.
+Consult the Dean of Arts and Sciences in Dunn 106, (315) 267-2231.

 30-42 credit hours required.

-- A written statement justifying the plan of study.
+- A written statement justifying the program of study

-- Evidence that the student has consulted with faculty from all departments involved.
+- Evidence that the student has consulted with faculty from all departments involved, and

-- Evidence of support from a faculty adviser who will supervise the student’s progress.
+- Letters of support from each of the student’s advisors.